ArnavParashar49/xbe.sh/public/releases/latest/README.md

 ## How to Update

+1. **Currently Commented Out**: All placeholder files are commented out to prevent download issues
-1. Replace the placeholder files with your actual compiled binaries
+2. **To Activate**: Replace the commented placeholder files with your actual compiled binaries
-2. Maintain the same file names to ensure download links continue working
+3. **Maintain File Names**: Keep the same file names to ensure download links continue working
-3. Update version numbers in both file names and the website when releasing new versions
+4. **Update Versions**: Update version numbers in both file names and the website when releasing new versions

 ## Download URLs